 What’s the Problem with Regenerating Too Often?

-As I mentioned in this guide, most water softeners will only need to regenerate once every two to three days.
+As I mentioned in this guide, most water softeners will only need to regenerate once every two to three days or less.
 In certain circumstances, your system might have to regenerate more often than this, but it’s important not to pre-set regeneration for twice a day if your system doesn’t require this.

 If your water softener is regenerating too often, the resin could end up getting replenished with new sodium when it hasn’t yet become saturated with minerals.